Group Management

 = Trade net working capital

-Management of inventories and trade receivables is the main responsibility of our subsidiaries and the respective operating central departments.
-The latter are also responsible for managing trade payables.
-These three balance sheet items are primarily managed by reference to the days of inventories outstanding, days of sales outstanding, and days of payables outstanding.
-Besides this, there is a specific approval process for the purchase of inventories for our global retail business aimed at constantly optimizing inventory levels.
+Management of inventories, trade receivables, and trade payables is the main responsibility of the respective operating central departments and supported locally by our subsidiaries.
+These balance sheet items are primarily managed by reference to the days of inventories outstanding, days of sales outstanding, and days of payables outstanding.
+Besides this, a specific approval process for the purchase of inventories for our global retail business shall ensure continuously optimized inventory levels.
 This process takes into account sales quotas, expected sales growth, and anticipated markdown levels.

 With CLAIM 5 TOUCHDOWN, HUGO BOSS is setting the course through 2028 and paving the way for sustainable, profitable growth.
 Amid a challenging market environment, this strategy builds on the successes of CLAIM 5 since 2021.
 Moving forward, HUGO BOSS’ strategic direction remains unchanged, but the focus sharpens.
 2026 will serve as a year of realignment, strengthening the business by streamlining processes, refining assortments, and optimizing the distribution network.